All docs

-Pipelines — Auto Dubbing and Stem Separation
+Pipelines — Stem Separation and Asset-by-Reference Render

 Premise: assumes the BFF-as-one-layer decision in why-bff.md is accepted.